Ángel Bustos

-Club career
+Playing career

 Born in Antofagasta, Chile, he represented the city team at national level and next he joined Deportes Antofagasta while he studied to get a degree in engineering.
 In Chile, he also played for Unión La Calera, Huachipato, Colo-Colo, Cobreloa, Fernández Vial and Deportes Ovalle, where he retired.

 In Mexico he played for Morelia, Venados Yucatán and Pumas UNAM.
 He is a historical player of Morelia, where he played between 1987 and 1990 and scored 32 goals.
 As important facts, in his first season with the club he became the top goalscorer with 18 goals and also he scored the first goal in the Estadio Morelos versus América on 9 April 1989.
 In addition, he and his Chilean fellows Marco Antonio Figueroa and Juan Carlos Vera are well remembered as a prolific attacking trident.
 For Pumas UNAM, he made 10 appearances in the 1993–94 season and didn't score.